 For every investment, there is a risk-return tradeoff, which is the correlation between the expected return and the risk of an investment.
 It makes sense to demand a higher return for a riskier investment; otherwise, why risk losses?
 If Treasuries and options had the same return, no one would buy options, since it is easy to lose their entire investment in options, where there is virtually no chance of losing money buying Treasuries.
 In fact, because Treasuries are backed by the full faith and credit of the United States government, Treasuries are considered free of credit default risk, which is the risk that a bond or other security that pays interest, will not pay the interest or even the principal.

-Because investors can invest in a wide variety of securities or assets with widely differing risks, no one would consider an investment that had risk unless the potential return on the investment is greater than a safer investment—the greater the risk, the greater the potential return, or risk premium, must be.
+Because investors can invest in a wide variety of securities or assets with widely differing risks, no one would consider an investment that had risk unless the potential return on the investment exceeds a safer investment — the greater the risk, the greater the potential return, or risk premium, must be.
 The required return of an investment is what the investment must pay to induce people to invest and to compensate them for their risk of capital.
 The required return can, thus, be componentized into a risk-free return plus the risk premium.

 Required Return = Risk-Free Return + Risk Premium.